whykusanagi/nikke_coredust/README.md

 - More resources = faster character development = stronger teams = better competitive performance

 **Strategic Planning:**
+- Check your current outpost level and find the next breakpoint above it
-- Calculate how many campaign stages you need to push to reach the next breakpoint
+- Calculate how many campaign stages you need to clear to reach the next breakpoint
+- If you're close (within a few stages), push harder to clear those stages and reach the breakpoint
-- Use the breakpoint data to plan your progression timing
+- Use the breakpoint data to know when you should push harder vs. when you can take a break
-- Focus on the 41 breakpoint levels that actually matter instead of grinding randomly
+- Focus on the 41 breakpoint levels that actually matter—push harder when close to them

 ## Data Sources